 Not all types of sprayers are worth considering, and there are good companies and not-so-good.
-Many pros own several types of spray guns.
+Most pros own several types of spray guns.

 Everything about sprayers (types, tips, accessories, etc) is all on one page.